By Farhad Pirbal

 Description

-Like his contemporary Abdulla Pashew, this poetry is a chronicle of exile and displacement, longing and not belonging.
-Poetry is in turns wistful and disoriented, reflecting his role as dissident and persecuted prisoner.
+Like that of his contemporary Abdulla Pashew, Farhad Pirbal's poetry is a chronicle of exile and displacement, longing and not belonging.
+The poetry is in turns wistful and disoriented,reflecting his role as a dissident and persecuted prisoner.
 "Poète maudit" of Kurdistan, Pirbal is known as well for his highly publicized antics as for his prolific literary output.
-Pirbal, born in 1961, "may be the greatest innovator of Kurdish literature in the twentieth century, in both poetry and prose" (Shook, Poetry Foundation).
+Pirbal, born in 1961, “may be the greatest innovator of Kurdish literature in the twentieth century, in both poetry and prose” (Shook, Poetry Foundation).

 Pshtiwan Babakr is a filmmaker, curator, and translator who has served as the archivist for visual arts at Kashkul, the center for arts and culture at the American University of Iraq, Sulaimani, and has directed and produced several documentaries, including Red Land and Not for Sale.
 His translations can be found in World Literature Today, On the Seawall, Loch Raven Review, and Dispatches from the Poetry Wars.